-With our West Suffolk Strategic priorities, statutory and discretionary responsibilities and increasingly complex demands on the Council's services, investment activity covers many areas over and above the normal treasury management of our cash balances and borrowing.
+With our West Suffolk Strategic Priorities, statutory and discretionary responsibilities and increasingly complex demands on the Council's services, investment activity covers many areas over and above the normal treasury management of our cash balances and borrowing.

-These investments will have a broad range of objectives ranging from behaving commercially investments intended to deliver a financial return to support service delivery to investments in our communities and places that have a primary objective of improving health, housing, growth or other outcomes.
+These investments will have a broad range of objectives ranging from "behaving commercially" investments intended to deliver a financial return, to support service delivery, alongside investments in our communities and places that have a primary objective of social change.